Opened on the Strathspey Railway.

 The stone built station building, on the eastbound platform, and platforms (partly infilled) remain, as does the loading bank.

 When first opened this was a single platform station, the platform with the building, and no loop.
-The distillery followed the railway.
+The distillery's opening followed the railway.

 Sidings to the west of the station, accessed from the west, served the Imperial Distillery.
 One served the north side of the Imperial Distillery warehousing and one the south side via which, by reversal, the distillery itself could be reached.
 Level crossing tracks remained embedded for many years following closure of the railway.